-Gov. Gretchen Whitmer has ordered all Michiganders to stay at home for the next three weeks in an attempt to slow the spread of COVID-19.
+Governor Gretchen Whitmer has ordered all Michiganders to stay at home through at least May 28 in an attempt to slow the spread of COVID-19.
+It extends her previous order, which was set to expire May 16.

-Starting at 12:01 a.m.
-Tuesday, only "essential" businesses will be allowed to operate for the next three weeks, and all other businesses are ordered to suspend in-person operations.
+Under the order, only "essential" businesses are allowed to operate, and all other businesses are ordered to suspend in-person operations.
 Michiganders are instructed to stay home as much as possible, but there are exceptions.

 Here's what you need to know about the order: